 There is a good reason why moderated tests are so popular amongst designers.
 You get detailed reports on the lives of your target audience.
 More so, you know their thinking patterns, web navigation style, and much more valuable information.
 But performing a moderated test requires resources: time and money both.
 This makes a moderated test preparation critical.

-The second is the list of questions and goals that you want to achieve with the test.
+Secondly, is the list of questions and goals that you want to achieve with the test.

 Finally, you should prepare your mindset for conducting the test.
-It is critical not to overexplain the test takers about how to achieve.
+It is critical not to overexplain the test takers how to achieve.
 There are only three core elements that you need to relay to your test taker: what the website is about, what the test goals are, and what you want them to succeed.
 Creating a neutral environment ensures you have unbiased results.

 Now you can dive into the execution of the test.
 The best time to conduct a moderated test is during the early days of the development of your website.
 As this is a qualitative test, you would not need a massive number of participants.